Galatea (video game): Reception

 Galatea was well received, achieving critical acclaim from interactive fiction reviewers and literary scholars.
 The game is considered to aspire to a new level of art in interactive fiction, and thereby to have revolutionized the genre, establishing its author, Emily Short, as one of the key figures in the modern interactive fiction scene.
-Fellow award-winning IF author, Adam Cadre has called Galatea "the best NPC ever"—a view that was echoed by Joystiq's John Bardinelli.
+Fellow award-winning IF author, Adam Cadre has called Galatea "the best NPC ever"—a view that was echoed by Joystiqs John Bardinelli.
 Cadre also describes the game as an example of an alternative kind of puzzle where "interactivity comes in deciding where to go, what to see, what to say.
 Rather than having to open gates along a path, you discover that they're all open at first, but stepping through one causes others to close."

 Galatea was described in 2007 by Indiegames.com as a "fascinating journey."
 In a 2009 article, Rock, Paper, Shotgun praised the depth and detail of the game, the complexities of the character design and its "masterful balance between intricacy and simplicity", and "Galatea's emotional turmoil" that is "encoded sweetly into the subtext of what's going on.
 By simply interacting in a logical manner, you learn more about this character than any cut-scene or info-dump could ever hope to convey."
 This was reiterated in a 2010 1UP.com article that listed Galatea as #2 in its "Top 5 Introductory Interactive Fiction Games" feature, describing it as intriguingly replayable, and as a "surprisingly rich game for its apparent minimalism".
 In 2011, PC Gamer highlighted Galatea as an example of the artistic and literary aspects of the interactive fiction genre.

 The titular character, Galatea, has been compared to the 2007 Portal character GLaDOS due to similarities in the personalities of the characters.